mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 ```

 ## The user-defined workflows
 This framework can process any workflow provided just via a JSON definition.
-Such a workflow definition can be also provided directly by the user, as there is no additional code change or compilation needed.
-It is also possible to develop UI, which can be used for creating workflow definitions instead of using JSON file as the input.
-But the workflow definition can contain only supported step types.
-Their implementation is part of the framework [extensions](#Framework extensions).
+Such a workflow definition can be also created by the user, as there is no additional code change or compilation needed.
+It is also possible to develop UI, which can be used for creating workflow definitions instead of creating JSON files manually.
+But the workflow definition can contain only supported step types which implementation is part of the framework [extensions](#Framework extensions).

 ## Framework extensions
 Framework extensions contain the implementation of custom functionality for all steps types, supported by the framework.